search iconsearch icon

 return await client.read_flow_runs(flow_run_filter=flow_run_filter, sort=sort)

 We can use the flow_run_filter to filter the flow_runs we want to get.
-It is a little bit complex since you need to use the filter from prefect.orion.schemas.
+It is a little bit complex since you need to use the filter from prefect.client.schemas.

 For example: